maxfierrog/finite-game-solver/README.md

 * A module with a few games which implement said interface, and may additionally implement more efficient game-specific solvers.
 * A (not-yet-existent) UI module, which helps us actually play the games imperfectly as humans.

+## Solved games

+- N-to-0-by-1-or-2: Two players take turns removing one or two coins from a pool of N coins.
+The person who removes the last coin(s) wins.
+- N-to-0-by-1-3-or-4: Two players take turns removing one, three, or four coins from a pool of N coins.
+The person who removest the last coin(s) wins.

+## Development notes

+- This project is currently barebones, and has no UI
+- Despite looking finished, Tic-Tac-Toe does not currently implement the Game interface correctly

 ## TODO:

 - Generic solver: Make this function iterative to avoid memory overhead and stack overflows.
 Improve memory performance.
 Add option to prune pointless states.
 - UI: Implement a basic way to choose which game you want to play.
-Implement a way to play a generic game.
-Implement human vs. AI matches.
+Implement a generic graphic user interface.
+Implement human-involved matches.
-- Games: Tic-Tac-Toe doesn't seem to bad, I guess.
+- Games: Fix tic-tac-toe.
+Connect-4 sounds pretty cool as I hear it can be parallelized, which would take advantage of Rust's design.
+Abstract the N-to-0 games to accept any coin-removal amounts.